jennahussein/mcb185_homework/participation.md

 	+ Met Alex on Thursday
 - Week 4
 	+ Attended class on Tuesday
+	+ Attended class on Thursday
+	+ Joined Coderie on Discord on Thursday
 - Week 5
 - Week 6
 - Week 7